zenparsing/esdown/docs/modules.md

 **Forth**, if the path resulting from the previous rules is a directory, then it will attempt to load the file named **main.js** in that directory.

+*OPEN ISSUE: Perhaps this should be "default.js" instead?
+This would more smoothly integrate with precendent set on the web.*

 ```js
 // Imports "x" from "some-directory/main.js", relative to the current module, and only if
 // "some-directory" is a directory.